These are the sections of this report:

+Horse racing information was limited.
+Computers were just coming into their own as far as application to handicapping was concerned.
 Making a living betting on horse racing was just a tough way to go.

 In the past few years, the horse racing scene has completely changed.

 - Satellite wagering centers now offer a minimum of 6-8 tracks per day.

 - The player can bet all tracks from home by phone or computer.